 Business users know exactly what they want before a BI project begins, and those requirements won't change.
 The time-honored tradition of gathering requirements from business users, creating specifications based on those requirements, developing applications from the specs and then giving users a look at the resulting software makes sense for a lot of applications.
 But it doesn't always work well on BI projects.
 Often, the traditional approach ends with users saying that the BI applications you've worked so hard to build don't give them what they need.
 They might not have had such a solid grasp on the business needs to begin with -- or those needs might have evolved during the months (and months) it took to finalize the applications.
 An Agile BI approach, with incremental rollouts of features and functionality, could be more fruitful.
 At the least, you should keep in close contact with users all along the way so you don't get blindsided by changing requirements.

-More on business intelligence
+More on managing business intelligence projects

-Get best practices for business intelligence success
+Get best-practices advice for business intelligence success

 Read about BI's growth to mass-market availability